Constellation Shaping for OFDM-ISAC Systems: From Theoretical Bounds to Practical Implementation: Low-Complexity Implementation of Constellation Shaping for ISAC

 Conventional \ac{PAS} operates on \ac{ASK} constellations, where a single bit denotes the sign.
 We generalize this concept by introducing multiple “sign” bits, interpreted as phase bits, which no longer yield bipolar constellations, as in \ac{ASK}, but enable multiple complex-valued phase factors, resulting in \ac{APSK} constellations.
 These phase bits are mapped onto a set of uniformly spaced phases

 using binary reflected Gray mapping \mbox{$\beta_{\text{S}}: \{0,1\}^{M_\varphi} \rightarrow \mathcal{S}_{\text{GPAS}}$}, where \mbox{$\tilde{M}_\varphi = 2^{M_\varphi}$} denotes the number of phase levels.
 Thus, each $s_u$ is a complex phasor with unit magnitude and quantized angle.
 The remaining \mbox{$M_{\text{A}} = M - M_\varphi$} bits are used to label the amplitude using binary reflected Gray coding.
 This generalization transforms the conventional grid-like constellation into a circularly symmetric constellation, resembling \ac{APSK}.
 Fig.~\ref{fig:GPAS:Constellation_Examples} shows how different combinations of amplitude bits $M_{\text{A}}$ and phase bits $M_\varphi$, with a total of \mbox{$M = 6$} bits, influence the generalized \ac{PAS} constellations and their corresponding \ac{SC} trade-off for a communication \ac{SNR} of \SI{10}{dB}.
-Among these, the configuration with \mbox{$M_{\text{A}} = 2$} amplitude bits and \mbox{$M_\varphi = 4$} phase bits achieves the best trade-off and is therefore selected for comparison in the following analysis.
+The configuration with \mbox{$M_{\text{A}} = 2$} amplitude bits and \mbox{$M_\varphi = 4$} phase bits achieves the highest \ac{GMI} across all considered kurtosis values and therefore provides the best \ac{SC} trade-off among the evaluated combinations of amplitude bits $M_{\text{A}}$ and phase bits $M_\varphi$.
+For this reason, it is selected for comparison in the following analysis.
 Unlike conventional \ac{PAS}, generalized \ac{PAS} directly produces complex-valued symbols.

 Despite this change, the amplitude-phase factorization \mbox{$x_u = a_u \cdot s_u$} still holds, where the amplitude \mbox{$a_u \in \{1, 2, \ldots, 2^{M_\text{A}}\}$} can be shaped independently, while the phasor $s_u$ is uniformly distributed on a unit circle.
 This allows for assigning the approximately uniformly distributed parity-check bits to the phase.
 As a result, the encoding structure from conventional \ac{PAS} can be reused, requiring only minor modifications such as allocating more bits to the phase and adapting the inverse sign mapping accordingly.